Ultimate Guide to Dehydrated Backpacking MEALS

 Scrape the dehydrated rice off the liner trays and place it in a zip-lock bag (or split the 4 serves between several zip-lock bags depending on your needs).

-Dehydrated backpacking food is a fantastic alternative to the processed & packaged freeze dried backpacking meals that are commonly seen in outdoor stores and out on trail.
+Dehydrated backpacking meals are a fantastic alternative to the processed & packaged freeze dried backpacking meals that are commonly seen in outdoor stores and on the trail.

 But the best thing about dehydrated backpacking food is that it is easy to prepare at home.
-This makes it cheaper, tastier, and healthier.
-This can make meal time out on the trail a far more rewarding and enjoyable experience!
+This makes it cheaper, tastier, and healthier — making meal times out on the trail a far more rewarding experience!